-White Chalky Toenails from Nail Polish: Usually not fungus!
+White Chalky Toenails from Nail Polish: Usually not a fungus!

-- These compounds can dehydrate the nails underneath them leading to a protein called “keratin” to dehydrate.
+- These compounds can dehydrate the nails underneath them, leading to a protein called “keratin” dehydrate.

 Are Keratin Granulations Dangerous?

-- The only downsides to not doing anything about it is that your nails are more brittle and more likely to chip in the future.
+- The only downside to not doing anything about it is that your nails are more brittle and more likely to chip in the future.